 And as if this wasn’t enough, her chords were incredibly legato-sounding!
 It’s easy to let successions of chords to become percussive-sounding.
 But hers were gorgeous, largely, I believe, because her fingers were always ready over the correct keys before she needed to play them.

 Masterclasses can be so inspiring!
-This review of masterclass as a format is really enlightening, it goes through all the ways it helps students capture the knowledge properly.
+This masterclass as a format is really enlightening, it goes through all the ways it helps students capture the knowledge properly.
 Everyone should try one !

 What have you inspiration have you gained from another pianist lately?